See the magnificent Shwedagon Pagoda in Yangon.

 Day 6 Mandalay

 This morning take a private transfer to the airport for your flight to Mandalay.
 On arrival you're met by your guide and private driver who accompany you to your hotel.
 After some time to relax, visit the ancient former capitals of Ava and Amarapura.
 Littered with temples and stupas, your guide can explain the fascinating history of the area as well as showing you the most impressive- as well as quirky- temples.
-Accessed by a variety of local boats and pony carts, you'll get the chance to try a few local methods of transport.
+Accessed by a variety of local boats, you'll get the chance to try some local methods of transport.
 End your tour by watching sunset at the iconic U Bein's bridge.

 Day 7 Mandalay